patelharsh21/200-days/README.md

 - Worked on paper writing part of project
 ## Day 90
 - Worked on paper writing part of the project
 - learned mean , median ,mode,variance , std, skewness kurtosis
+## Day 91
+- worked on paper writing part of aifd project
+## Day 92
+- Setup of the football chatbot project